What is Speaking in Tongues? A Biblical Guide for Christians

 Q: What if I've never experienced tongues?

 A: Continue seeking God with hunger and humility.
 Not everyone may receive this particular gift, but God promises to give good gifts to those who ask.
 Focus on wanting more of Jesus, not just the experience.
+There is always more of God available for those who seek after more of God.

 Moving Forward in Supernatural Living